BenQ Monitor User Guide

 Although the option is labeled 'Null Cube', an actual Cube (LUT) is not necessarily loaded into the display, depending on the display's capabilities/options.
 A 'reset' command may be issued, rather than an actual Cube file uploaded.

 As BenQ displays do not have suitable in-built patch generation an external Patch Generator must be used, such as via a direct HDMI/DVI/DisplayPort connection from the LightSpace laptop/PC, using the BenQ display in extended desktop mode.

 (See Direct HDMI for Display Profiling for further info - this is important to read before starting profiling!)

 Profiling can then be performed as normal, using the probe connected to LightSpace, with the extended desktop displaying the patches via the normal LightSpace patch window.

 Extended Desktop, with the left hand side being the LightSpace Laptop/PC, and the right hand side the display being profiled.

 If using a hardware patch generator, follow the User Guide for that device, such as LightSpace Connect, or the DVDO AVLab, etc.

-After profiling a Calibration LUT can be generated as normal, using the Max Luma option to set the Peak White point.
+After profiling a Calibration LUT can be generated as normal.
 With the LUT held within LightSpace navigate back to the 'Upload' menu, and with the 'NULL Cube' tick box un-ticked, the present LUT displayed within LightSpace can be 'Uploaded' to the BenQ display.
 The location to upload to is selected via the 'Select Preset' option, as described above.